 Rototilling is a common practice specifically designed to improve the soil structure of your land.
 The process can be used to help create a more suitable environment for grass to grow or for plant-life and flowers to sprout.
 The rototilling process involves the use of a garden tiller to effectively rotate the soil, allowing it to absorb nutrients and fertilizers more easily, essentially turning it into the perfect planting ground for grass or plants.

-Here is how to rototill in 7 simple steps:
+Here is how to rototill your garden in 7 simple steps:

 - Clean up your garden, removing any rocks and sticks, along with other debris and old sod from the land you wish to till.